Neuroscience reveals how a year of social distancing broke our brains

 Evolutionarily this effect makes sense—animals that lose group protection must become hypervigilant to fend for themselves.
 And it doesn’t just occur in the wild.
 One study found that self-described “lonely” people are more vigilant of social threats like rejection or exclusion.

-Another important region for social homeostasis is the hippocampus–the brain’s learning and memory center.
-Successful social circles require you to learn social behaviors–such as selflessness and cooperation–and recognize friends from foes.
+Another important region for social homeostasis is the hippocampus—the brain’s learning and memory center.
+Successful social circles require you to learn social behaviors—such as selflessness and cooperation—and recognize friends from foes.
 But your brain stores tremendous amounts of information and must remove unimportant connections.
-So, like most of your high school Spanish – if you don’t use it, you lose it.
+So, like most of your high school Spanish—if you don’t use it, you lose it.

-Several animal studies show that even temporary adulthood isolation impairs both social memory–like recognizing a familiar face–and working memory–like recalling a recipe while cooking.
+Several animal studies show that even temporary adulthood isolation impairs both social memory, like recognizing a familiar face, and working memory, like recalling a recipe while cooking.

 And isolated humans may be just as forgetful.
 Antarctic expeditioners had shrunken hippocampi after just 14 months of social isolation.
 Similarly, adults with small social circles are more likely to develop memory loss and cognitive decline later in life.